Back to Blog

 Calculating Your Effective Hourly Rate

-5. Calculation: Use the formula:
+5. Calculation: Now, plug it all into the formula:

 [ \text{Effective Hourly Rate} = \frac{\text{(Gross Income - Expenses - Taxes)}}{\text{Total Hours Worked}} ]